Kiyeo/.config/README.md

 # .config

 # Clipboard
-In init.vim or .vimrc put set clipboard=unnamedplus.
+In init.vim or .vimrc put set `clipboard=unnamedplus`.

 Execute the following commands: